 - Do I remain loyal, even when I shouldn’t?

-Trauma bonds can be any form of emotional, mental, spiritual, sexual, or physical abuse.
+Trauma bonds can manifest in various forms, from emotional abuse to physical violence.
 From financial withholding to isolation from your family and friends to constantly monitoring your every move – circumstances like these can all create a trauma bond.